 - It may be tempting to skip the apple cider vinegar, but it's the secret to getting pork tender every time!

 - After 30-minutes of pressure cooking the ribs are fall-off-the-bone tender, so we do recommend a quick release for this recipe.

 - When quick releasing the pressure be sure the valve is not facing you - the steam comes out of the Instant Pot very quickly.

-- Top your ribs with sauce or serve as-is – either way your instant pot baby back ribs are going to be amazing.
+- Top your ribs with sauce or serve as-is - either way, the ribs are going to be amazing.

 If you manage to have leftovers, store them in the fridge in a covered container, for up to 4 days.